gem/oq-engine/doc/engine/installing/macos.md

-# Installing the OpenQuake Engine on Mac OS X
+# Installing the OpenQuake Engine on macOS

-The OpenQuake Engine is available for Mac OS X in the form of **self-installable binary distribution**.
+The OpenQuake Engine is available for macOS in the form of **self-installable binary distribution**.

 - this distribution includes its own distribution of the dependencies needed by the OpenQuake Engine
     - OpenSSL 1.0